-February is heart month and Friday, February 1st is National Go Red Day.
+February is American Heart Month and Friday, February 7th is National Go Red Day.
 Thanks to the American Heart Association and its Go Red for Women movement, the nation turns red to bring awareness to the #1 killer of women, heart disease.

-Thanks to decades of research by The American Heart Association, we now know what former generations did not; heart disease is 80% preventable.
-Lifestyle, playing a large part, what’s good for your heart is good for your overall health, including your body, your brain, and your mood.
+Thanks to decades of research by The American Heart Association, we now know what former generations did not: heart disease is 80% preventable.
+Lifestyle plays a large part in prevention.
+What’s good for your heart is good for your overall health, including your body, your brain, and your mood.
 Keeping your heart healthy helps prevent a myriad of diseases including diabetes and high blood pressure, and from current on-going research, possibly Alzheimer’s.

 Subscribe today for free to receive our weekly update and never miss an article.